Derrick J. Bush (Shaver), 39, of Ogdensburg

 Derrick was born on March 4th, 1982 in Ogdensburg.
 He was the son of Kevin Shaver and the late Lorraine Gemmill.
 He attended school in Norwood and Ogdensburg.
 He loved music, tattoos, his family, friends and most of all, his cherished children.

 He is survived by his two sons: Blake and Tavian Barton, his sister Shandericka Purser and her companion Richard Stevenson of Ogdensburg, his maternal grandmother Anne Compo of Ogdensburg and his stepfather Mark Purser.
-He is also survived by his nephews; Bryson, Kayle and Landyss, and many special Aunts and Uncles; Cheryl Gemmill, Larry Gemmill Jr., David Gemmill, Terry Gemmill and Roxanne Gemmill Bercume.
+He is also survived by his nephews; Bryson, Kayle and Landyss St. Germain and many special Aunts and Uncles; Cheryl Gemmill, Larry Gemmill Jr., David Gemmill, Terry Gemmill and Roxanne Gemmill Bercume.

 He was predeceased by his mother Lorraine Gemmill, his adoptive father Keith Bush, grandfather Larry Gemmill and several aunts and uncles.